TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="getting-started-with-docker-image"></a>
 # Getting Started with Docker Image

 SnappyData comes with a pre-configured Docker image.
-It has binaries for SnappyData, which enables you to easily try the quick start program and more, with SnappyData.
+It has binaries for SnappyData, which enables you to try the quick start program and more, with SnappyData.

-This section assumes you have already installed Docker and it is configured properly.
+This section assumes you have already installed and configured Docker properly.
 Refer to [Docker documentation](http://docs.docker.com/installation/) for more details.

-**Verify that Docker is installed**: In the command prompt run the command:
+**Verify that Docker is installed**</br>
+In the command prompt run the command:

 ```scala
 $ docker run hello-world